 Inventories in a deposit dispute

 It is in this situation that you will be thankful that you have taken the time to organise a professional independent inventory.
 Furthermore, in a dispute, you as a Landlord can highlight the areas which you feel you are owed compensation for and provide photographic evidence supporting this claim.
 The adjudicator of the dispute will also use this document to evaluate your claim, as a result, a decision will be made if the deposit is owed to you.

 For peace of mind, or as we like to call it Inventory Peace of Mind, ALWAYS have a full independent inventory report carried out with your rented properties at the start of a new tenancy.
 If you ever encounter a dispute situation with your tenant, you can feel confident that the outcome will be fair, non-bias and in favour of the party who has the legal right to the deposit.

 Why it benefits you

 In situations where a dispute is raised, you can ensure that you have a professional and clear document to aid you in your dispute.
-In many cases, this will ensure you as a landlord has the right to retain a deposit for any repair costs that may be required at the end of a tenancy.
-By having the Inventory report in place you can be confident that you will not be left out of pocket by your tenants causing damage to your property, this will avoid potential cases where you may not be able to let out your property again after a tenancy until it has been repaired back to a desirable letting standard.
+In many cases, this will ensure you as a landlord has the right to retain a deposit for any repair costs that may be required.
+By having the Inventory report in place you can be confident that you will not be left out of pocket.
+You will find this will avoid potential cases where you may not be able to let out your property again after a tenancy until it has been repaired back to a desirable letting standard.